jyguzman/Mini-Redis-Java/README.md

 of a popular technology, especially the Redis Serializer Protocol (RESP) that Redis employs for client-server communication.

+## Usage
+Clone/download repository and open a terminal in the root folder.
+Enter the command "./spawn_redis_server.sh" to start a server, and then enter "./spawn_redis_client.sh" to start a client that can accept commands.

 ## Commands
 In addition to PING and ECHO, this toy Redis supports the following commands: